Horizon-LEAD/Parcel_Generation/README.md

 ### Examples

-In the following examples, it is assumed that the user has placed all necessary input files in the `sample-data/inputs` directory while making sure that the `sample-data/outputs` directory exists.
+In the following examples, it is assumed that the user's terminal is at the project's root directory.
+Also that all the necessary input files are located in the `sample-data/inputs` directory and that the `sample-data/outputs` directory exists.

+The user can then execute the model by running the executable.

 ```
 parcel-generation -vvv --env .env \